ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 ### Redux

 Coming from re-frame, understanding redux is easy.
 You can compare re-frames 'dominoes' directly to the concepts of redux.
-What is the `app-state` for re-frame is the `store` for redux.
+What the `app-state` is for re-frame is the `store` for redux.
 However there are a few things to consider:

-- Instead of beeing managed by the re-frame library, redux's `store` is an object created by yourself with `const store = createStore(reducer)`.
+- Instead of beeing managed by the re-frame library, redux's `store` is an object created by yourself, e.g. `const store = createStore(reducer)`.
 - Mutating your state happens by explicit calls to the object methods of your store.
-In theory you could have multiple store in your application...
+In theory you could have multiple stores in your application...
 However don't do something just because you can.
 The creators of re-frame [explain](https://github.com/Day8/re-frame/blob/master/docs/ApplicationState.md) way better than I ever could why it's a good idea to have your state in one place.
 - As a result I distinguish between the `store` and the `state` where the former controls the mutation of the latter.

 **1st Domino: Event Dispatch**

-What re-frame describes as `event` is in redux an `action` which is a JS object containing the key 'type', e.g. `{type: 'logout'}`.
+What re-frame describes as `event` is in redux an `action`.
+It is a plain JS object containing the key 'type', e.g. `{type: 'logout'}`.
 Actions are dispatched by a function literally called `store.dispatch(action)`

 **2nd/3rd Domino: Event/Effect Handling**